Forum Guidelines

 Existing thread or new thread?

-Before you post, search the forums to see if someone has posted about the same issue.
-If you find an existing thread, read the entire discussion—not just the thread title—to make sure it's relevant, that a solution or workaround hasn't already been provided, and that additional feedback is still necessary.
+If you do find an existing thread, read the entire discussion — not just the thread title — to make sure it's relevant, that a solution or workaround hasn't already been provided, and that additional feedback is still necessary.
 You should also check the date of the last comment to make sure it's not referring to a very old issue that's no longer applicable.

 Syncing issues and word processor plugin issues generally require individual troubleshooting and should almost always go in new threads.